Another example of using Excessive Force

 The CPRB is an independent watchdog agency that was created by voters in a referendum.

 “That’s not the way Pittsburgh police officers are expected — or now, it’s been re-enforced, will not be permitted — to conduct themselves in the name of the city,” Pittinger said.
 “The situation reflected so poorly on all the rest of the officers that are out there doing their job properly with compassion every single day.”
+The new york escalator accident lawyer are experts in dealing with cases that pertain their niche.

 Some Matakovich supporters have set up a GoFundMe webpage to raise money to help his family.